McDonnell Douglas CF-18 Hornet: Replacement

 As an interim measure pending replacement, Canada decided in December 2017 to purchase 18 F/A-18A/B Hornets (a mix of flyable airframes and spares) from the Royal Australian Air Force for approximately C$90 million.
 It was later announced in an Australian Senate hearing that Canada planned to purchase another seven Hornets to be disassembled for spare parts.
 The first two fighters arrived in February 2019, with the rest to be delivered over the next three years.
 "Total cost of the interim aircraft including modifications, inspections and changes to infrastructure and program costs was estimated to be C$360 million."
 In 2021 the last RAAF fighter was delivered.

-On 28 March 2022, The Canadian government announced that they will enter advanced negotiations with Lockheed Martin for 88 F-35A Lightning II aircraft.
-The F-35 is the top bidder from the Future Fighter Capability Project, with Saab and their proposal, the JAS-39 Gripen coming in second.
-It has been noted by the Canadian government that the Gripen may still be chosen in the event of negotiations with Lockheed Martin stalling.
-This decision was to ensure Canada can get the aircraft for a reasonable price.
-If the negotiations are successful and Canada creates a contract with Lockheed Martin, the aircraft should begin delivery to Canada in 2025, with final delivery nearing 2032.
-The complete cost of the program including sustainment and maintenance costs is estimated to be up to C$19 billion.
+On 28 March 2022, Canada announced that advanced negotiations with Lockheed Martin for 88 F-35s would begin.
+The F-35 is the top bid for the Future Fighter Capability Project while Saab's proposal for the Gripen came in second.
+The Canadian government noted that the Gripen may be chosen if negotiations with Lockheed Martin stall.
+This decision was to ensure a reasonable price for the aircraft.
+If negotiations succeed and Canada agrees a contract with Lockheed Martin, deliveries should begin in 2026, with final delivery in 2032.
+The complete program cost, including sustainment and maintenance, is estimated to be up to C$19 billion.
 In December 2022, the Canadian government approved $7 billion to procure a first batch of 16 F-35As and related equipment and support.